Graduate Admission

 I-20 Information

 Canadian border commuter students must obtain an I-20 to study in the United States.
-Canadian citizens are not required to apply for or hold an F-1 student visa in order to enter the U.S., however, permanent residents of Canada who are not Canadian citizens will need to apply for a F-1 student visa at a U.S. Embassy or Consulate once they have applied for and received their initial I-20 from the university.
+Canadian citizens are not required to apply for or hold an F-1 student visa in order to enter the U.S., however, permanent residents of Canada who are not Canadian citizens will need to apply for an F-1 student visa at a U.S. Embassy or Consulate once they have applied for and received their initial I-20 from the university.

 Canadian border commuter students accepted to the university are entered into the federal Student and Exchange Visitor Information System (SEVIS), generating the student’s I-20.
 All international students who are issued an I-20 document are required to pay the federal SEVIS fee.
 The current fee is $200 and must be paid directly to the U.S. government.
 Please visit the SEVIS website for more information on the SEVIS fee and how to pay it.
 Students are required to present receipt of this payment when they cross into the United States.
 Border commuter students are issued a new I-20 each term, but are not required to pay the SEVIS fee for each consecutive term they are in attendance.
 If a student does not maintain status for each consecutive term, he or she will be required to pay a new SEVIS fee when issued a new I-20.